tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 - Let $ m $ be the message that will be signed
 - Let $ X_{2},...,X_{n} $ be the public keys of other cosigners
 - Let $ S=\{(X_1,m_1),...,(X_n, m_n)\} ​$ be the multi-set of all public key/message pairs of all participants
-- Let $ \langle S \rangle $ denote a lexicographically encoding of the multiset of public key/message pairs

 ### Recap on the Schnorr Signature Scheme